mayer-maximilian/to-docker/README.md

 kubectl apply -f ./kubernetes/networking/ingress.yml
 ```

-> :warning: **Setup your own domain name!** Once again, we have provided the application as we deployed it on our own cluster.
+> :warning: **Set up your own domain name!** Once again, we have provided the application as we deployed it on our own cluster.
 This means, the domain name we used to deploy the application is hardcoded in the [ingress resource](https://github.com/Xantocx/to-docker/blob/main/kubernetes/networking/ingress.yml).
 Make sure to update it, as we also request a TSL certificate for it (see below).

 > :warning: **Network Policies!** These network policies require a networking plugin that support them.
 We recommend [Calico](https://projectcalico.docs.tigera.io/getting-started/kubernetes/).